Schedule a free consultation

 When it comes to protecting your licenses and certificates, it is generally in your best interest to fight back against the underlying offense.
 In many cases, you could defeat the charges against you and avoid triggering these collateral consequences.

 Attorney Doug Murphy understands what is on the line when you face federal charges, and he is ready to help you defend yourself in federal court.
-To discuss your chances of success, schedule a free consultation with the Doug Murphy Law Firm, P.C. right away.
+To discuss your chances of success, schedule a free consultation with the Murphy & McKinney Law Firm, P.C. right away.
 Contact us at 713-229-8333.

 Back to Top